 - A high level of performing/compositional ability assessed by audition.

-- Passes at GCE A level (A2) in a minimum of two subjects, normally including music, and passes in three different subjects at GCSE level (Grades A, B or C) or acceptable qualification equivalents.
+- Passes at GCE A level (A2) in a minimum of 2 subjects, normally including music, and passes in 3 different subjects at GCSE level (Grades A, B or C) or acceptable qualification equivalents.

 Level of study

 Mode of study